Table of Contents

 5. Present the concept or model

-Once designed, the entire plan should be presented to leadership for review, discussion, and approval.
+Once the plan is designed, it should be presented to leadership for review, discussion, and approval.
 The presentation should communicate the plan’s purpose and rationale, timeframe, financial impact analyses, criteria, administrative guardrails, measurement and reporting, and governance structure.
 The goal is to provide clarity and a business case for leadership for awareness, understanding, and buy-in.
-After approval has been achieved, communications with the impacted employees can proceed, where the plan’s purpose and rationale are presented, with transparency around their role, program criteria, requirements, performance standards and expectations, and payout schedules are reviewed.
+After approval is achieved, communications with the impacted employees can proceed, during which the plan’s purpose and rationale are presented, transparency is provided around their roles, program criteria, requirements, performance standards, and expectations, and payout schedules are reviewed.

-For incentives that affect more extensive groups of employees, such as profit- or gainsharing programs, SPIFFs, etc., public sharing of progress and results with all stakeholders is essential to successful implementation.
-Others that involve individuals (spot, health and wellness, sign-on, retention bonuses) should be communicated by their manager with congratulations or thank-you.
+For incentives that affect broader groups of employees, such as profit- or gain-sharing programs, and Sales Performance Incentive Funds (SPIFFs), public sharing of progress and results with all stakeholders is essential to successful implementation.
+Others that involve individuals (spot, health and wellness, sign-on, retention bonuses) should be communicated by their manager with congratulations or a thank-you.

 For all of these, however, creating online dashboards and communicating with key stakeholders should be done formally and regularly.
 Keeping them engaged and aware of progress (and utilization rates) is critical to sustainability.
 Of particular importance is tracking and reporting desired/planned outcomes to demonstrate the extent to which the incentive pay plan is achieving its purpose and goals.